PowerBiDevCamp/TranslationsBuilder/Docs/User Guide.md

 ### Supported Languages and Locales

-When the Power BI Service loads a report, it creates a user context that includes a language ID and a locale identifier.
-The Power BI Service parses the language ID and the locale identifier together into string-based value known as the culture identifier.
+When the Power BI Service loads a report, it creates a user context that includes a **language ID** and a **locale identifier**.
+The Power BI Service parses the language ID and the locale identifier together into string-based value known as the **culture identifier**.
 For example, a culture identifier of **en-US** represents a user who speaks English (**en**) in the United States (**US**).
 A culture identifier of **fr-FR** represents a user who speaks French (**fr**) in the France